-The boiler fired 100% western coal during the test event and operated at a maximum normal load range of 254 gross megawatts (MWg), which represents approximately 92% of the 274 MWg rated output.
+The boiler fired 100% western coal during the test event and operated at a maximum normal load range of 276 gross megawatts (MWg), which represents approximately 100.7% of the 274 MWg rated output.
 40 CFR §63.10007(2) describes maximum normal operating load as generally between 90 and 110 percent of design capacity but should be representative of site specific normal operations during each test run.

 Refer to Attachment D for detailed operating data, which was recorded in Eastern Standard Time (EST).
-Note the time convention for the reference method (RM) testing and Dry Sorbent Injection (DSI) process feed rates was Eastern Daylight Savings Time (EDT); thus there is a one hour offset between these and continuous emissions monitoring system (CEMS)/other process data time stamps.
+Note the time convention for the reference method (RM) testing and Dry Sorbent Injection (DSI) process feed rates were also in Eastern Standard Time (EST).